Exeter pollen forecast - today, tomorrow and the week ahead

 Which pollen types are currently active in Exeter?

-On 25 June 2026, Grass is the dominant pollen source in Exeter. willow, alder, birch, hazel, and cypress are not currently active.
+On 16 July 2026, Cypress is the dominant pollen source in Exeter. grass are also present but at lower levels. willow, alder, artemisia, birch, and hazel are not currently active.

 When is pollen season in Exeter?